-a i.e. the SADT/SAPT of the substance as packed for transport.
+a i.e. the SADT/SAPT of the substance as packed for carriage.

-7.1.5.3.6 The control and emergency temperatures are derived using the table in 7.1.5.3.5 from the SADT or from the SAPT which are defined as the lowest temperatures at which self-accelerating decomposition or self-accelerating polymerization may occur with a substance in the packaging, IBC or portable tank as used in transport.
-An SADT or SAPT shall be determined in order to decide if a substance shall be subjected to temperature control during transport.
-Provisions for the determination of the SADT and SAPT are given in 2.4.2.3.4, 2.5.3.4.2 and 2.4.2.5.2 for self-reactive substances, organic peroxides and polymerizing substances and mixtures, respectively.
+7.1.7.3.6 The control and emergency temperatures are derived using the table in 7.1.7.3.5 from the SADT or from the SAPT which are defined as the lowest temperatures at which self-accelerating decomposition or self-accelerating polymerization may occur with a substance in the packaging, IBC or tank as used in carriage.
+An SADT or SAPT shall be determined in order to decide if a substance shall be subjected to temperature control during carriage.
+Provisions for the determination of the SADT and SAPT are given in 2.2.41.1.17, 2.2.52.1.15 and 2.2.41.1.21 for self-reactive substances, organic peroxides and polymerizing substances and mixtures, respectively.

-7.1.5.3.7 Control and emergency temperatures, where appropriate, are provided for currently assigned self-reactive substances in 2.4.2.3.2.3 and for currently assigned organic peroxide formulations in 2.5.3.2.4.
+7.1.7.3.7 Control and emergency temperatures, where appropriate, are provided for currently assigned self-reactive substances in 2.2.41.4 and for currently assigned organic peroxide formulations in 2.2.52.4.

-7.1.5.3.8 The actual transport temperature may be lower than the control temperature but shall be selected so as to avoid dangerous separation of phases.
+7.1.7.3.8 The actual carriage temperature may be lower than the control temperature but shall be selected so as to avoid dangerous separation of phases.

-7.1.5.4 Transport under temperature control
+7.1.7.4 Carriage under temperature control

-NOTE: Since the circumstances to be taken into account differ for the various modes of transport, only general guidance is provided.

-7.1.5.4.1 Maintenance of the prescribed temperature is an essential feature of the safe transport of substances stabilized by temperature control.
+7.1.7.4 .1 Maintenance of the prescribed temperature is an essential feature of the safe carriage of substances stabilized by temperature control.
 In general, there shall be:

 (a) Thorough inspection of the cargo transport unit prior to loading;

-(b) Instructions to the carrier about the operation of the refrigeration system;
+(b) Instructions to the carrier about the operation of the refrigeration system [including a list of the suppliers of coolant available en route];

 (c) Procedures to be followed in the event of loss of control;